Duck, Goose & Chicken Hatchery

 Study: Breeds that are of genetic interest but do not qualify otherwise

-Buff Geese - Critical
+Buff Geese - Watch

 I was very impressed with the professionalism and passion the staff has with their mission.
 It is not a large staff but it is a very dedicated group of believers.